devoof/jPrinterAdmin/README.md

-It is written in Java in the netbeans ide and published under then gnu public license.
+It is written in Java in the netbeans ide and published under the gpl v2 license.

 It uses the following 3rd Party libraries and partly modified sample code.